SUBMISSIONS FOR OUR FALL 2022 ISSUE Are Now Closed.

 - For two featured images, the minimum width for each is 450 pixels.

-- up to three pieces of flash fiction (each fewer than 900 words) (paginated and name on each page)
+- up to three pieces of flash fiction, each fewer than 1,000 words

-We reserve the right to discuss/ask for small, reasonable edits with you for space and clarity.
+We reserve the right to discuss/ask for small, reasonable grammar edits with you for space and clarity.

 Book reviews and author interviews have a much better chance at acceptance if they feature regionally/nationally known, established authors.
 The works by individual authors and artists featured in this journal reflect the opinions of those authors and artists exclusively, and do not necessarily reflect the opinions of Pioneer Library System or Newark Public Library.
 Please, no gratuitous sex, gratuitous violence, excessive profanity, slasher horror submissions or hate language.
 As a library and safe space we support inclusion rather than exclusion and avoid inflammatory bi-partisan rhetoric.
 We use the New York Times Style Manual.